-technical questions about correctly.
+questions technical about correctly.

 Sufficient job knowledge to perform Expertise in technical job information work correctly independently.
-Answers sufficient to serve as a resource to others. work May develop training manuals/ programs internal and/or give and/or external presentations related to work.
+Answers sufficient to serve as a resource to others. work May develop training manuals/programs give internal and/or external and/or presentations related to work.